 We picked the brains of the talented folk behind this page and to share a little bit about the laborious process.
 They start by enhancing the quality of the image and upping the resolution first, think of when they yell ‘ENHANCE’ in every cop show.
-Using cutting edge artificial intelligence, they are able to fill in the gaps, remove any significant scratches or marks and generally make the image more crisp.
+Using cutting-edge artificial intelligence, they are able to fill in the gaps, remove any significant scratches or marks, and generally make the image crisper.

-Beyond that, there are plenty more factors to consider when colourizing an image.
-One being lighting, say when a photo is taken during the golden hour you can see long shadows cast on the ground, as well as an orange glow in parts of the picture.
-For a cloudy day, colours may appear more washed out.
+Beyond that, there are plenty more factors to consider when colorizing an image.
+One is lighting, say when a photo is taken during the golden hour you can see long shadows cast on the ground, as well as an orange glow in parts of the picture.
+For a cloudy day, colors may appear more washed out.
 Lights that reflect off certain surfaces will also affect the tone of the image, so lighting can be a massive undertaking when considering pigmentation.

 Seemingly small details like this are crucial for recreating a photo and not only make it historically exact but also allow us to experience the environment and the subjects as close to reality as possible.
 It’s no small task that requires hours of research and thinking, making it an art form in itself.

 Harrison Forman took these original monochromatic photos showcased here today in Hong Kong during the 1940s-50s.
 Forman was an American photographer and journalist who often contributed to The New York Times and National Geographic.
-These images are now kept at the University of Wisconsin–Milwaukee in the US, who granted permission to @OLDHKINCOLOUR to share and colourize these precious moments in time.
+These images are now kept at the University of Wisconsin–Milwaukee in the US, which granted permission to @OLDHKINCOLOUR to share and colorize these precious moments in time.

 For more of Hong Kong in its former glory, follow @OLDHKINCOLOUR on Instagram.